 As permitted by law, the District may require of an applicant, owner, or customer such a deposit, if deemed necessary by reason or estimated future water, sewer, and recycled water billings or if there is an instance or instances of monthly delinquency.
-The security deposit amount will not be less than the estimated cost of water, sewer, and recycled water service for a one month-period or such other amount as determined by the Manager or Board.
+SuchThe security deposit amount shallwill not be less than the estimated cost of water, sewer, and recycled water service for a one month-period or such other amount as determined by the Manager or Board.
+Deposits may be returned after one (1) year at the request of the applicant, owner, or customer; providing that all bills rendered during the succeeding twelve (12) month period have been paid within fifteen (15) days of presentation.
+A deposit determined by the District will be required for all construction water meters.
+Upon termination of service, deposit amounts not previously returned shall be applied to the final utility bill and any remaining amount refunded to the applicant, owner or eustomer.